Chemical and physical properties of zinc

-- the elasticity and malleability of the metal increases when it is heated to 100 °C;
+- elasticity and malleability increase when heated to approximately 100 °C;

-- when heated to 200 °C, zinc loses its elasticity and turns to a gray powder;
+- at temperatures above 200 °C, loses its elasticity and becomes a grey powder;

 Chemical properties of the element

-In ordinary conditions, the swift reaction of zinc with air takes place – the metal is covered with a dull gray coating (zinc oxide).
-Zinc also reacts with other substances: halogens, oxygen, chalcogens, alkalis, acids, ammonium and ammonia salts, and also with weaker metals.
-Zinc does not react with nitrogen, and is an amorphic metal.
-In reactions with alkalis, the element forms complex compounds – hydroxo-zincates.
+In ordinary conditions, zinc reacts rapidly with air, gradually forming a dull grey zinc oxide coating.
+Additionally, zinc reacts with halogens, oxygen, chalcogens, alkalis, acids, ammonia and ammonium salts, and even with less active metals.
+Zinc reacts with both acids and alkalis, making it an amphoteric metal.
+When reacting with alkalis, the element forms complex compounds known as hydroxo-zincates.

 Examples of several reactions with zinc

-Solutions of sodium thiosulfate, sodium silicate, magnesium chloride and benzoin in ethyl alcohol are gradually added to the solution under investigation.
-The magnesium hydroxide released absorbs the complex of zinc and benzoin, and the sediment glows with a green light in ultraviolet rays.
+Solutions of sodium thiosulfate, sodium silicate, magnesium chloride, and benzoin in ethyl alcohol are gradually added to the test solution.
+The released magnesium hydroxide absorbs the complex of zinc and benzoin, and the precipitate glows green when exposed to ultraviolet rays.

-When an electric current is passed through a solution containing ions, i.e. through the electrolyte solution, chemical reactions take place on the electrodes, and the degree of the transformation of this reaction is connected with the amount of electricity, according to the laws of electrolysis discovered by Faraday.
-For example, if the solution contains a zinc salt, then on the cathode (the electrode to which electrons move), the zinc ions turn to metallic zinc, which are released on the electrode.
-This reaction can be regarded as the reduction of zinc ions by electrolysis.
+When an electric current is passed through a solution containing ions, i.e. through an electrolyte solution, chemical reactions take place on the electrodes, and the degree of the transformation of this reaction is connected with the amount of electricity according to Faraday’s laws of electrolysis.
+For example, if the solution contains a zinc salt, then the zinc ions precipitate on the cathode (the electrode to which electrons flow) as metallic zinc.
+This reaction can be regarded as the reduction of zinc ions via electrolysis.

-Reduction of nitro group.
-A few crystals or drops of nitro compounds are mixed with 0.5 M HCl (r=1.12), and metal zinc is added.
+Reduction of the nitro group: a few crystals or drops of nitro compounds are mixed with 0.5 M HCl, and metallic zinc is added.
 The reaction takes place violently.
 When the reaction dies down, the mixture is heated until the smell of the nitro compound disappears.
-After cooling, several drops of the obtained solution are added to an alkaline solution of calcium hypochlorite Са(OСl)₂.
+The obtained solution is cooled, and several drops are added to an alkaline solution of calcium hypochlorite Са(OСl)₂.
 In the course of the reaction, the nitro group is reduced to an amino group.

-Petten once studied the behavior of the metal in relation to hydrogen chloride dissolved in various organic liquids.
-The hydrogen chloride solution in thoroughly dried benzol reacted energetically with zinc, but the reaction stopped as soon as the surface was covered with a film of solid zinc chloride, which dissolves poorly in benzo.
-If water is added, which dissolves the zinc chloride, the reaction resumes.
-If we ignore this delay in the reaction products, we may state that hydrogen chloride solutions in organic liquid strongly react with zinc.
-A solution in dry chloroform reacts with zinc just as strongly as normal aqueous hydrochloric acid, although the chloroform solution has a very low electroconductivity, lower than the electroconductivity of the air gap.
-This shows that the corrosion process is not necessary connected with the flow of an electric current.
+Studies of the metal's behavior in relation to hydrogen chloride dissolved in various organic liquids revealed that hydrogen chloride solution in anhydrous benzene reacts vigorously with zinc, but the reaction halts as soon as the surface is covered with a film of solid zinc chloride, which dissolves poorly in benzene.
+With the addition of water to dissolve the zinc chloride, the reaction resumes.
+Disregarding this fact, we may conclude that hydrogen chloride solutions in organic liquids react strongly with zinc.
+A solution in dry chloroform reacts with zinc just as well as normal aqueous hydrochloric acid, even though the chloroform solution has very low electrical conductivity – lower than the electrical conductivity of the air gap.
+This demonstrates that the corrosion process is not always connected with the flow of electric current.